lbasyal/lbasyal/README.md

 # Welcome to My GitHub Profile! 🚀

 I'm Lochan Basyal, and I'm passionate about leveraging technology to solve real-world problems.
-My journey began in 2011 when I embarked on my engineering adventure.
+My engineering journey began in 2011.
 Since then, I've dedicated my career to exploring and applying cutting-edge technologies in various domains.

 ## Education 📚

-I hold a Master of Science degree in Computer Engineering, Artificial Intelligence from [Stevens Institute of Technology](https://www.stevens.edu/).
+I hold a Master of Science degree in Computer Engineering and Artificial Intelligence from [Stevens Institute of Technology](https://www.stevens.edu/).
 My academic background laid the foundation for my journey into the world of AI, where I've focused on solving complex problems and developing AI-powered products.

 ## Areas of Expertise 🧠